Droohne/cs_tradesheet/readme.md

 ## Format of .json file

-My code will result in a **1-liner** .json file auto-format it to make it human readable.
+My code will result in a **1-liner** .json file: Auto-format it to make it human readable.

 # Speed of programm